kristiankunc/svelte-vatsim-stands/README.md

 Empty lines and lines starting with `;` are ignored.

-Exapmle files can be seen in [static/test-stands](static/test-stands).
+Example files can be seen in [static/test-stands](static/test-stands).

 ## Thresholds

-A few default thresholds are defined that can be overriden with the `thresholds` param
+A few default thresholds are defined that can be overridden with the `thresholds` param

 Pilots with the following conditions are considered not to be at the airport:

 - Ground speed greater than **1**.
-- Callsing includes `_`.
+- Callsign includes `_`.
 - Further than **10km** from the defined centerpoint.

 All stands within **40m** of the pilot are considered occupied.